 Over ninety-five percent of the potassium in the body is found within cells.
 In contrast, most of the sodium in the body is located outside the cells in the blood and other fluids.
 Cells pump sodium out and potassium in via the sodium-potassium pump.

-This pump is found in the membranes of all cells in the body,
+This pump is found in the membranes of all cells in the body, and is perhaps the most important aspect of maintaining cellular health.

 If body potassium requirements are not being met through diet, supplementation is essential to good health.
 This statement is particularly true for the athletes, elderly, and people with high blood pressure